vkjfetr-bot/ACM/Task Backlog.md

 ## Historical Context

-- The previous `Task Backlog.md` and `Task Backlog.md` documents were audited on 2025-11-16.
-Duplicates were removed, chart/CSV-only tasks were archived, and completed logging upgrades were marked done.
+~~- The previous `Task Backlog.md` and `Task Backlog.md` documents were audited on 2025-11-16.
+Duplicates were removed, chart/CSV-only tasks were archived, and completed logging upgrades were marked done.~~
-- `CHART-03/04/13/15/16/17/18`, OUT-03/05/20/21/24/26/27/28, DEBT-04, CFG-07, SQL-57, and all logging upgrades are confirmed complete.
+~~- `CHART-03/04/13/15/16/17/18`, OUT-03/05/20/21/24/26/27/28, DEBT-04, CFG-07, SQL-57, and all logging upgrades are confirmed complete.~~
-- SQL Run Logs, module-level logging overrides, and CLI logging flags now ship, so DEBT-16/17 are closed.
+~~- SQL Run Logs, module-level logging overrides, and CLI logging flags now ship, so DEBT-16/17 are closed.~~

 For everything else, the single source of truth is now **GitHub Issues**.
 This document will be updated only when the set of workstreams changes (e.g., adding a new audit area or closing a pillar entirely).